Healing nervous system – Fear of Abandonment Series: PART 3

 The nervous system doesn’t only respond to your thoughts.
 It’s deeply influenced by sensory input how your body takes in and processes both the world around you & within you.

 These inputs shape your internal state, which then determines your thoughts, behaviours, and emotional reactions (your outputs).
-If we want to change the output, like less anxiety or people-pleasing, we start by shifting what your system is taking in.
+If we want to change the output, like chronic indecision or people-pleasing, we start by shifting what your system is taking in.

 Your brain is constantly scanning the visual field to assess whether your environment is stable or threatening.
 If your eyes aren’t working together well or your peripheral vision is narrowed (a common response to stress), your brain may interpret even neutral surroundings as dangerous.